UNC-Libraries/SCTS-Documentation/Style Guide.md

 ## Capitalization

+**Capitalization of container lists**

+Unless they are proper nouns or formal titles, only capitalize the first word of a folder title.

+- :smiley: _Folder 21 Annual reports_

+- :rage: _Folder 21 Annual Reports_

 **Capitalization of series titles:** Do capitalize all of the words in a series title.

 - Series 1.
 Correspondence and Related Material

 - Series 2.1.
 Other Writings

-## Capitalization of container lists

-Unless they are proper nouns or formal titles, only capitalize the first word of a folder title.

-- :smiley: _Folder 21 Annual reports_

-- :rage: _Folder 21 Annual Reports_

 **Capitalization of job titles:** Don't capitalize job titles unless they are used as an identifier before a name.